-Once you have outlined all the core elements of your advocacy strategy - goals and objectives, targets, messages, activities and resources, it is time to put them into an advocacy plan.
-You can find a sample advocacy plan in the Manual (table 10, p.
-53).
+Once you have outlined all the core elements of your advocacy strategy - goals and objectives, targets, messages, activities and resources - it is time to put them into an advocacy plan.
+You can find a sample advocacy plan in the Handbook (section 5.3, table 10).
 Your plan should clearly assign staff member roles and responsibilities and timeframes for carrying out the planned activities.
 Also, make sure to regularly review your plan and make adjustments as needed.

-SLIDE 23: TAKEAWAYS
+Slide 23: Takeaways